 Car: Of course if money isn’t an issue then you could opt for private transfers from your destination in Vietnam to Hanoi.

-I personally think a 2 or 3 night stay in Hanoi is perfect.
-It’s got plenty of things to do, and you could stay longer if you wish, but in order to tick everything off this list, it’s going to be around 2 or 3 days.
+I personally think that 2 days in Hanoi is perfect.
+It’s got plenty of things to do, and you could stay longer if you wish.

 So, now for the good part, a list of the best places to visit in Hanoi for couples.